spatie/laravel-event-sourcing/docs/introduction.md

 If you've never worked with event sourcing, or are uncertain about what projectors, reactors and aggregates are, head over to [the getting familiar with event sourcing section](/laravel-event-sourcing/v4/getting-familiar-with-event-sourcing/introduction).

-Are you visual learner?
-Then start by watching this video.
-It explains event sourcing in general and how you can use projectors, reactors and aggregates.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9tbxl_I1EGE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Event sourcing might be a good choice for your project if:

 - your app needs to make decisions based on the past